Published: December 21st 2012November 3rd 2011

 One thing makes them unusual; under the grass they are all white.

-These hills are made of limestone, the first time I’ve seen it on this scale since central Kentucky (see April 18th
+These hills are made of limestone, the first time I’ve seen it on this scale since central Kentucky [see Intruders in the Land of Eternal Night

 They are the foothills of the Guadalupe Mountains